 Christina Skuce is the Museum's Development Manager.
 Christina brings to the Museum more than 10 years experience in the not-for-profit sector, with an emphasis on fundraising, event planning, communications, social media, and volunteer and donor stewardship.
 She oversees the Museum's development operations, including the membership program, annual campaign, Beaver Club Gala, planned giving program, donor stewardship, major gifts initiatives, and database management, as well as plays a key role in special projects and the overall development of the Museum.
 Christina graduated with honours from the Sport and Event Marketing Post-Graduate Program at George Brown College, and has a Bachelor of Arts Degree from York University.
 She has worked in fundraising, logistics, communications, and event coordination in the not-for-profit healthcare sector, as well as sales and promotions in the private sector.
 Christina came to the Museum for the unique opportunity to blend her enthusiasm for making lasting contributions to her local community with her passion for the outdoors and her Canadian pride.

 Christina is on maternity leave until Spring 2017.
+In the interim please contact Devon Bathurst

 Devon has a passion for making a difference in the community, and brings over three years of experience in the not for profit sector to the Museum.
 In her role as Development Coordinator, she oversees the Museum's membership program, annual campaign, Beaver Club Gala, planned giving program, donor stewardship, adopt-a-canoe program and database management.
 Devon graduated from the Sport and Event Marketing Post-Graduate Program at George Brown College, and has Hospitality Management: Hotel and Restaurant Diploma from Niagara College.
 She has worked in partner relations, human resources and event coordination in the not-for-profit sector.
 Devon came to the Museum with an enthusiasm for connecting the Peterborough community to the Canoe Museum and it’s Canadian roots.

-Marketing and Media Relations manager
+Marketing & Media Relations manager

 Jessica Fleury attended Grant MacEwan University’s Design and Exhibit Presentation program in Edmonton where she graduated with distinctions.
 During her university career she was awarded a competitive internship with The Works Art & Design festival and spent two summers working with them in their production stream.
 Jessica has also worked for IKEA Canada as a visual merchandiser and most recently as the Designer and Special Events Coordinator for the Gallery on the Lake.
 Jessica has a keen interest in visual presentation and marketing and a great love for nature.

-public programs manager
+volunteers & public programs manager

 Stacey brings to the Museum a strong background in volunteer management and outdoor programming.
 She joined the Museum in 2012 and has filled the role of Paddling Camp Instructor, Volunteer & Events Coordinator, and now as the Programs Manager.